trahier/RL_project_sailing/README.md

 There will be two dedicated threads in the class Slack for this challenge:
 - **Leaderboard Thread**: Weekly updates on agent performance on the test initial windfield
-- **Questions Thread**: For questions related to the challenge

-We encourage students to help each other by answering questions when possible.
+- **Questions Thread**: For questions related to the challenge (we encourage students to help each other by answering questions when possible).
 The evaluator will dedicate 1-2 hours twice per week to address unanswered questions and provide clarification.

 ## Good Luck!

 Start by carefully reading through the notebooks in the recommended order.
 By the time you complete the design_agent notebook, you should have a good understanding of how to create an effective sailing agent.

-Remember that sailing efficiently requires adapting to wind conditions - the shortest path is rarely the optimal one in sailing!